There were coloured flags everywhere.

 Although I could have spent days learning about Tibetan Buddhism, fascinated by the prayer flags and the gorgeous architecture of the temples, this isn’t why most people come to Jiuzhaigou.
 Tourists flock to the region to marvel at the stunning waters of the hills above the valley, which are always a perfect shade of aqua, interspersed by crashing waterfalls and lively rapids; they’re a must visit for nature lovers and travel photography enthusiasts.

-But don’t worry if you want to get your fill of Tibetan Buddhism as well; there’s local villages on the mountainside and a Buddhist temple which welcomes visitors.
+But don’t worry if you want to get your fill of Tibetan Buddhism as well; there are local villages on the mountainside and a Buddhist temple which welcomes visitors.
 Prayer flags adorn the landscape, making the area seem eternally happy.

 Jiuzhaigou is a perfect escape from the hustle and bustle of Chinese cities, and maintains a very Tibetan air while not actually being in Tibet (meaning that you don’t need a special visa).
-It’s a gorgeous place to hike and experience a side of Chinese culture that is not often explored; and is a must-visit for any fans of travel photography – the place is definitely one of the most photogenic spots that I’ve ever visited!
+It’s a gorgeous place to hike and experience a side of Chinese culture that is not often explored.

 Jiuzhaigou isn’t the easiest of places to get to, but it’s without a doubt worth the journey!

 The nearest big city is Chengdu.
-We took a bus there for 138 yuan one way, which takes 10 hours.
+We took a from Chengdu to Jiuzhaigou there for 138 yuan one way, which takes 10 hours.
 We had a few hair-raising moments; our bus driver seemed to have an obsession with overtaking people, even on very tight bends, and the constant horn-sounding didn’t make for a relaxing trip!

 Jiuzhaigou is home to many reasonably-priced hotels.
 We stayed at Caiyun Hotel, where a room for 2 cost about 130 yuan/ £15/ $19.50 per night.
 All in all, it was a good hotel, with clean rooms offering great views, en-suite bathrooms and great wifi – each room had its own router!